HaikuTeam/animator/QA.md

-Pressing enter while an autocompletion is selected chooses that item (BACKLOG) I can create an expression that causes a runtime error and things don't crash (error shown) I can save a multiline expression by pressing the "save" button on the left side
+Pressing enter while an autocompletion is selected chooses that item (BACKLOG) I can create an expression that causes a runtime error and things don't crash (error shown) I can save a multiline expression by pressing the "save" button on the left side Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused In Preview Mode, the `$user.mouse.y` position is calculated correctly with respect to the share page artboard box In Preview Mode, the `$user.mouse.y` position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected

 States